spatie/guidelines.spatie.be/content/workflow/new-project-setup.md

 ## Services

 Our Blender sites use a few third party services.
-Here's a checklist on what needs to be set up.
+Here's a checklist of what needs to be set up.

 Unless specified otherwise, use the website's domain name as its identifier (API key name, property name, etc.)